maximumberlin76-gif/amnion-oracle/docs/STATE_MACHINE.md

 4. De-escalation to a less strict state (e.g., `THROTTLE → WARN`)

 If multiple reasons apply within the same priority level, the controller MUST:
-- select the strictest resulting state
+- select the strictest resulting state deterministically
 - log **all** triggering reasons (not just the first one)

 ---